interledger-deprecated/tutorials/http-ilp/index.md

 The `Pay-Balance` header tells us how much money is on our token right now.
 We've not funded it yet, so the amount is `0`.

+## What's next

+In the next tutorial, we will see how letters can flow from the shop, as money flows from the client in a stream.
+We call that [Streaming Payments](../streaming-payments)

 ## What you learned